Holly Sonders Goes Pantsless In A Red T-Shirt While Sorting Through Lingerie

 In the racy pic, Holly looked smoking hot as she opted to go pantsless in nothing but a red t-shirt.
 The oversized top featured short sleeves that showed off her lean arms.
 It also clung to her busty chest.

 The garment fell high over her toned thighs and curved over her round booty.
-Although she rocked a laid back look, she still added a bit of glam by sporting a pair of large, gold hoop earrings.
+Although she rocked a laid-back look, she still added a bit of glam by sporting a pair of large, gold hoop earrings.

-Holly squatted down with her thighs apart for the shot.
-Her knees were bent and her back was arched as she pushed her chest outward and looked up to give a sultry stare into the camera.
-She held a nude bra in one hand as the other ran her fingers through her hair.
+Holly squatted down, her thighs apart for the shot.
+Her knees were bent and her back was arched as she pushed her chest out and looked up to give a sultry stare into the camera.
+She held a nude bra in one hand and ran her fingers through her hair with the other.

 On the floor surrounding her, a black suitcase could be seen.
-Some folded clothes were placed in the luggage, while other pieces were strung about.
+Some folded clothes were placed in the luggage, while other pieces were strewn about.

 In the caption of the post, Holly told her fans that she was packing her bags.
-She then offered a free lingerie set to the person could correctly guess where she was traveling.
+She then offered a free lingerie set to the person who could correctly guess where she was traveling.
 She geotagged her location as Los Angeles, California as well.

-Her long, dark hair was parted to the side.
-The locks were styled in damp strands that hung down her back and lightly brushed over her face and shoulder.

 "What ever it is it's going to be hot af, so gorgeous," one follower stated.